libre-devops/libredevops-dot-org/docs/Quickstart/Utilities/Scripts/mgmt-init-pwsh.md

-# Chicken and the Egg - Azure PowerShell - PowerShell
+# "Chicken and the Egg" - Azure PowerShell - PowerShell

 - Purpose:
    - You want to use Terraform in Azure